baocongchen/Design-an-A-B-Test/README.md

 To use both gross conversion and net conversion as evaluation metrics, we need 342,662.5 pageviews, so the total number of pageviews we need for both experiment & control group are `342,662.5*2=685325` <br>

 4. Choosing Duration vs Exposure: <br>
-There are 40000 pageviews per day, and I want to direct 50% of the traffic to the experiment, so the number of days needed to perform the experiment is `685325/20000 = 34.3` days.
+There are 40000 pageviews per day, and I want to divert 60% of the traffic to the experiment, so the number of days needed to perform the experiment is 29 days.
 This duration is not too long, so it is reasonable to perform A/B test.
-One of the risk we may have is that if new design is bad, the number of enrolls from 25% of those traffic in experimental group may decrease.
+One of the risk we may have is that if new design is bad, the number of enrolls from 30% of those traffic in experimental group may decrease.
 However, this will not affect the revenue coming from existing users.
-Moreover, the experiment does not involve sensitive data, so it is not extremely risky to perform this test<br>
+Moreover, the experiment neither involves sensitive data nor harms anyone, so it is not extremely risky to perform this test<br>

 ## Experiment Analysis